decidables/decidables/NOTES.md

 - fonts: WOFF2 only? variable only?
 - prospectable-elements: fix/remove `preparePlotly`
-- add scripts stubs for running gulp across sites/libraries/all
 - build scripts: add encoding to readFile to go straight to string?
 - testing: use waitUntil (as in discountable) instead of aTimeout!
 - d'etectable: Incorporate Parameter controls